GearsDatapacks/libra/README.md

 Integers must not end with the delimiter (`_`).
 For example `1_000_` produces a syntax error.

-Integers can be of several types, varying in bit-size and signded-ness.
+Integers can be of several types, varying in bit-size and signed-ness.
 For example, the `u16` type represents a 16-bit unsigned integer, or the `i8` type, which represents a 8-bit signed integer.
 Valid bit-sizes are powers of 2 between 8 and 64 inclusive.